atsushieno/HybridReverb2/README.md

 cd build

-copy lv2_ttl_generator and lvmake and makelv2 (might need a chmod +x to make them executable) from the unzipped SFZero-X-lv2-make.zip to the build folder
+copy lv2_ttl_generator and lvmake and makelv2 (might need a chmod +x to make them executable) from the unzipped HybridReverb2-lv2-make.zip file to the build folder

 ./makelv2